playcanvas/developer.playcanvas.com/content/user-manual/assets/models/building.md

 ** Bump **

 Assigning a Normal Bump map to this slot enables normal mapping.
 Note that, by default, the 'Amount' value for the Bump slot is set to 30.
-PlayCanvas effectively ignores this value and treats it as if it were set to 100, so it is recommended that you set this to 100 in Max also in order to make a render match the realtime rendering more closely.
+PlayCanvas effectively ignores this value and treats it as if it were set to 100, so it is recommended that you set this to 100 in Max also in order to make a render match the real-time rendering more closely.

 There are different ways to author normal maps, the main two differing in the format of the green component.
 For example, by default, 3DS Max would expect a normal map for a brick wall to appear as follows: